![]() |

 This did not prevent Peter Chinn from publishing a very positive test of the 1 cc J.B.
 Bomb in the June 1957 issue of “Model Aircraft”, at which time the engines were evidently still available from the stocks of several dealers.
 By this time, however, it’s almost certain that the company was simply liquidating their unsold inventory.
 Chinn must surely have been aware of this situation, making it seem possible that he felt bad about the role that his earlier test of the Atom had undoubtedly played in adversely affecting the market tenure of the J.B. range.
 He may well have wanted to leave some kind of positive comment on the J.B. marque, if only for posterity.
 The J.B.
 Bomb fared much better in Chinn’s hands than the poor old Atom had done.
 He began by stating that “in both handling characteristics and specific power output”, he found the Bomb to be “markedly superior to its larger bore brother”.
 Chinn then described the changes which had resulted in the smaller rendition of the basic J.B. design.
 These were actually far more significant than might be supposed, to the extent that the Bomb was a completely distinct design as opposed to being merely a down-sized Atom.
 The engine used the same crankcase and crankshaft as the larger Atom, the reduced displacement being achieved entirely through a bore reduction from 13.69 mm (0.539 in.) to 11.18 mm (0.440 in.).
 This combined with the unchanged 10.16 mm (0.400 in.) stroke to yield a displacement of 0.997 cc (0.0608 cuin.) and a more “normal” bore/stroke ratio of 1.100 to 1.
 Weight was relatively little changed at 85 gm (3 ounces) complete with back tank.

 A highly significant change was a switch to a Meehanite cast iron piston in place of the hardened steel component used in the Atom.
 A further positive step was the use of a ball-and-socket small end on the hardened steel conrod in place of the screw-in gudgeon pin yoke of the larger engine.
 This eliminated the unconfined "wandering" of the conrod small end which had bedevilled the earlier Atom design.
 Overall, the Bomb was a significantly different design from its larger relative - far more than just the displacement had been changed.
 Having described the engine, Chinn proceeded to an evaluation of its performance.
 He characterized its starting as “quite good” and actually at its best on the lighter loads tested.
 Both controls were stated to be “entirely satisfactory”.
 In contrast to his experience with the larger Atom, Chinn found that the Bomb displayed an “ability to run at speeds well into the ‘teens without appearing “busy””.
 This was a slightly convoluted way of saying that running at high speed didn’t faze the engine one bit!
 This ability to operate comfortably at high speed was reflected in the engine’s measured peak output, which was recorded as 0.090 BHP @ 14,900 rpm - almost the same output as previously reported for the larger Atom, albeit at a far higher speed.
-Although not quite up to the standard of contemporary 1 cc designs such as the A-M 10, the David-Andersen 1 cc model, the Super Tigre G.25 or the Barbini B.38, this was still a pretty good “average” performance for a 1 cc diesel of its era, albeit at a higher than average speed.
+Although not quite up to the standard of contemporary 1 cc designs such as the A-M 10, the FROG 100 Mk.
+II, the David-Andersen 1 cc model, the Super Tigre G.25 or the Barbini B.38, this was still a pretty good “average” performance for a 1 cc diesel of its era, albeit at a higher than average speed.
 It certainly topped the contemporary British E.D.
 Bee Series 2 and Allbon Spitfire models.
 Overall, a very positive endorsement on Chinn’s part.
 It’s too bad that the larger Atom so signally failed to match its smaller brother.
 If it had, the J.B. story would doubtless have ended quite differently.
 As far as I’m aware, neither of the J.B. glow-plug models was ever the subject of a published test.
 However, if the track record of glow-plug conversions of radially-ported diesels such as those produced by Allbon, E.D., AMCO and FROG is anything to go by, one wouldn't expect them to deliver miracles of performance.
+See below for a test of this impression.
 The J.B.
-Design Re-Evaluated I have four complete J.B.
-1.5 cc engines on hand – two Atom diesels and two Atomglow models.
+Design Re-Evaluated I have five complete J.B.
+1.5 cc engines on hand – two Atom diesels and three Atomglow models.
 The previously-illustrated examples of each model are both LN and appear to have had very little running.

 He had also turned some metal off the top of the crankcase where the cylinder seats when screwed in – why beats me, since the sub-piston induction and cylinder port timing both become truly ridiculous with the lower cylinder.
 In his defence, the possibility must be recognized that the case is from a 1 cc Bomb (see above), although I’m not in a position to confirm or refute this possibility.
 It's certainly a total mis-match for the Atom cylinder with which the engine was received.
 The working components had obviously done some running prior to this, since the conrod small end bearing and gudgeon pin were completely shot.
 However, the crankpin was thankfully OK.
 The engine was otherwise complete and original – it even retained its spinner and tank as well as its original needle valve assembly.

 The result was a J.B.
 Atom that was correctly fitted and amenable to optimizing the fits by running-in using standard procedures.
 I did this, with quite impressive results!
 The re-fitted and fully run-in engine was no ball of fire, but it ran far better than the contemporary published tests would have led anyone to believe.
 It was also an absolute breeze to start.
 Finally, it seemed set for a long working life.
-This was great, but there was the potential for even more – I previously noted that the cylinder port timing as measured from my original and unmodified examples was extremely conservative (ports open late and remain open for a relatively short time).
+This was great, but there was the potential for even more – I previously noted that the cylinder port timing as measured from my original and unmodified example was extremely conservative (ports open late and remain open for a relatively short time).
 I had duplicated these figures with my new spacer, but felt that the engine might benefit from a somewhat less conservative configuration.
-I therefore tried using a thicker spacer under the cylinder to further raise the deck height and thus increase the port opening period to give an exhaust period of around 130 degrees, with a corresponding increase in the transfer period.
-Although some of the sub-piston induction period was thereby lost, the results were very positive – the engine started performing well up to the best mid-fifties 1.5 cc diesel standards!
+I therefore tried using a thicker spacer under the cylinder to further raise the deck height and thus increase the port opening period to give an exhaust period of a more rational 130 degrees, with a corresponding increase in the transfer period.
+Although some of the sub-piston induction period was thereby lost, the results were very positive – the engine began performing well up to the best mid-fifties 1.5 cc diesel standards!
 As you'd expect, starting was not quite as good, but torque development was greatly enhanced.
 This work was carried out some years ago, soon after I acquired the engine.
 I recently re-tested this example to confirm my earlier notes.
 As before, the modified Atom started quite easily with a small prime, its only vice being a certain tendency towards viciousness on the 7 inch and smaller props.
 This is probably a reflection of the ultra-short stroke.
 Once going, the engine proved itself to be very responsive to the controls, hence being easy to set.
 Both controls held their settings perfectly at all speeds.
 Running qualities were outstanding - never a missed beat and no tendency to sag.
 Vibration levels appeared to be minimal, presumably thanks to the very light piston and rod that I had made for the engine.
 The measured prop/rpm figures were quite remarkable in light of the engine's lacklustre showings in the hands of the contemporary testers.
 The following data were obtained on test.

 The implied output is around 0.176 BHP @ 13,300 rpm.
 This would have put the Atom right up there among the top performers of its day - in fact, in terms of mid-range torque development it would have been among the very best.
 A quite remarkable performance for such a short-stroke engine!
 This is an astonishing result, although we should remember that the Atom has what amounts to Oliver porting along with sub-piston induction, both of which ought to encourage pretty free breathing.
 In addition, the tested example is well run in and perfectly fitted as well as having its cylinder port timing extended and its shaft fit freed up.

-I suspect that Jack Ballard’s seemingly characteristic impatience may have got the better of him, leading to a premature release of the Atom before its flaws had become fully apparent.
+The fact that the J.B engines failed to realize upon this potential is more down to a few poor choices in terms of material selection and fitting tolerances than anything else.
+The choice of an absurdly low compression ratio did absolutely nothing for the performance of the Atomglow.
+I suspect that Jack Ballard’s seemingly characteristic impatience may have got the better of him, leading to a premature release of the Atom and Atomglow before their flaws had become fully apparent.
 A more focused and lengthy field testing program would surely have revealed most of the flaws identified by Ron Warring, allowing for their correction prior to the engine's release.
 As it was, the fact that Ballard had acquired a track record of announcing new designs that never materialized may have overcome his better judgment by making him over-anxious to avoid yet another seeming example of the same unhappy syndrome.
 It’s also possible that he faced a cash flow problem, hence needing to get some product out there to generate revenue.
 In hindsight, all of this is a great pity, because the surviving examples prove that the company had the ability to produce model engines to very acceptable standards.
 With further development prior to release, the range might well have achieved a significant presence in the British model engine market.
 As it is, we’re left with a relatively small number of examples of the work of the J.B. company to remind us of what might have been.
-I hope you’ve enjoyed this retrospective look as one of the British model engine manufacturing industry’s most significant, lamentable and (in hindsight) avoidable failures. ______________________ Article © Adrian C. Duncan, Coquitlam, British Columbia, Canada First published May 2018 Updated January 2020 |
+I hope you’ve enjoyed this retrospective look as one of the British model engine manufacturing industry’s most significant, lamentable and (in hindsight) avoidable failures. ______________________ Article © Adrian C. Duncan, Coquitlam, British Columbia, Canada First published May 2018 Updated January 2020 Second update June 2025 - personal info on Jack Ballard, Atomglow test |

 |